 Cork has two distinctive features: the introspective ocean and the outgoing city.
 Depending on what type of person you are, you’ll find something in the county that suits you.
-So, with that in mind, come read about the top things to do in Cork for 2022.
+So, with that in mind, come read about the top things to do in Cork.

 The Top 13 Things To Do In Cork